At the end of this course the student will have acquired the knowledge, skills and competences that will allow him:

 Each of the tests has a weight of 50% for the calculation of the final grade, being exempt from examination the student who has a weighted average greater than or equal to 9.5, with both tests evaluated at least 7.5 values.

-Presential tests and exams, with consultation of all paper-based material that students want to use.
+Presential tests and exams, with consultation (open-book) of all paper-based material that students want to use.
 If there is a component that requires computer support, students will be able to use their pc or pc in the laboratory, without access to the internet.

 1 Sum of independent random variables